 4B-1 and 4B-2.
 The La Conchita Del Mar Subdivision was recorded in May 1924.
 The Ventura County Vegetation Map (2008) shows the entire existing community of La Conchita as Salvia mellifera-Salvia leucophylla Vegetation Alliance (RMA GIS; August 2021).
 Historical aerial photos show that the previous vegetation alliance was cleared as early as 1945 with the construction of the residential lots.
 The vegetation map was not corrected to omit existing development at the time of its creation.
 The subject lot is surrounded by residential development to the east, west and south and Sunland Avenue to the north.
 The proposed construction of the single-family dwelling with attached garage will occur on an undeveloped lot.
 Vegetation onsite includes non-native grass and weeds and barren dirt areas.
-No direct or indirect impacts to sensitive plant communities are expected to sensitive plant communities.
+No direct or indirect impacts to sensitive plant communities are expected to occur.
+Therefore, there will not be any project-specific or cumulative impacts related to sensitive plant communities.

-Issue (Responsible Department) Project Impact Degree Of Effect Cumulative Impact Degree Of Effect Ν LS PS-M PS N LS PS-M PS 4C.
-Ecological Communities - Waters and We tland s Will the proposed project: 123 Cause any of the following activities within waters or wetlands: removal of vegetation; grading; obstruction or diversion of water flow; change in velocity, siltation, volume of flow, or runoff rate; placement of fill; placement of structures; construction of a road crossing; placement of culverts or other underground piping; or any disturbance of the substratum? x x
+Issue (Responsible Department) npact De Effect gree Cumulative Impact Degree Of Effect N LS PS-M PS N LS PS-M PS 4C.
+Ecological Communities - Waters and We tlanc ls Will the proposed project: 19 8 1) Cause any of the following activities within waters or wetlands: removal of vegetation; grading; obstruction or diversion of water flow; change in velocity, siltation, volume of flow, or runoff rate; placement of fill; placement of structures; construction of a road crossing; placement of culverts or other underground piping; or any disturbance of the substratum? x X

-2) Result in disruptions to wetland or riparian plant communities that will isolate or substantially interrupt contiguous habitats, block seed dispersal routes, or increase vulnerability of wetland species to exotic weed invasion or local extirpation? x x 3) Interfere with ongoing maintenance of hydrological conditions in a water or wetland? x x 4) Provide an adequate buffer for protecting the functions and values of existing waters or wetlands? x x
+2) Result in disruptions to wetland or riparian plant communities that will isolate or substantially interrupt contiguous habitats, block seed dispersal routes, or increase vulnerability of wetland species to exotic weed invasion or local extirpation?
+X x · .
+3) Interfere with ongoing maintenance of hydrological conditions in a water or wetland? x x 4) Provide an adequate buffer for protecting the functions and values of existing waters or wetlands? x x